Raqeeb-Core/Configs/README.md

 # Configs
-A repot that contains the dashboards and workflow of Raqeeb Core
+A repo that contains the dashboards and workflow of Raqeeb Core